Models

 abstract = True

-Some limitations are applied to model names and fields to avoid ambiguity in GraphQL API:
+Some limitations are applied to model names and fields to avoid ambiguity in the GraphQL API:

 • Table names must be in snake_case